Torus counting and self-joinings of Kleinian groups: Equidistribution in average.

-The main goal of this section is to prove the following main technical ingredient of the proof of Theorem \ref{thm.main.intro}, using Proposition \ref{prop.mixH2}. \begin{thm} For any $f\in C_c(\GaG)$ and a bounded set $E\subset \CC^d$ such that $\om_{\psi}(\partial E)=0$,
+The main goal of this section is to prove the following main technical ingredient of the proof of Theorem \ref{thm.main.intro}, using Proposition \ref{prop.mixH2}. \begin{thm} For any $f\in C_c(\GaG)$ and a bounded {measurable} subset $E\subset \CC^d$ such that $\om_{\psi}(\partial E)=0$,

-where $ c_{\Ga_\rho,\psi}:=\tfrac{\kappa\, \op{sk}_{\Ga_\rho,\psi}(H)}{\pu}\left(\int_{\op{ker}\psi} e^{- {I(\vecw)}}\,d\vecw\right)$ and $f_{\vecz}\in C_c(\Ga_\rho\ba G)$ is defined by $f_{\vecz}(x):= \int_M f(x mn_{\vecz})\,dm.$ \end{thm}
+where $ c_{\Ga_\rho,\psi}:=\tfrac{\kappa\, \op{sk}_{\Ga_\rho,\psi}(H)}{\pu}\left(\int_{\op{ker}\psi} e^{-{\ell} {I(\vecw)}}\,d\vecw\right)$ and $f_{\vecz}\in C_c(\Ga_\rho\ba G)$ is defined by $f_{\vecz}(x):= \int_M f(x mn_{\vecz})\,dm.$ \end{thm}

 In the above, $d[g]$ denotes the $G$-invariant measure on $H\ba G$ which is compatible to Haar measures $dg$ and $dh$ on $G$ and $H$ respectively, that is, for any $f\in C_c(G)$,